MEDSL/county-returns/County Presidential Returns 2000-2016.md

 The data file `countypres_2000-2016` contains county-level returns for presidential elections from 2000 to 2016.
 The data source is official state election data records.

+Note: County results in Alaska for 2004 are based on official Alaska data, but it is clear the district returns significantly overstate the number of votes cast.

 ## Variables
 The variables are listed as they appear in the data file.